Asmor/5e-monsters/README.md

 			* Fifth Edition Foes: `5eF`
 			* Primeval Thule Campaign Setting: `ThuleCS`
 3. Go to the sheet checker (see links section above).
 Put the URL for your sheet in the box and click the button.
 Fix any errors you get and try again.
+4. Once you're done, click "Manage Custom Content" in KFC.
+Put the URL for your sheet in the field that says URL, give it a name, and click add.
+If you've done everything correctly, your monsters will now be integrated into the list.
-4. Once you're done, share the sheet with me at itoltz@gmail.com
+5. Feel free to send the sheet to me at itoltz@gmail.com for consideration to add it into KFC officially.